shaeka/Gemini-Chatbot/README.md

 # Gemini-Project
-A streamlit app that uses Gemini AI API in a chatbot interface.
+A streamlit app that uses Gemini Pro and Gemini Pro Vision in a chatbot interface.